-- 1) Commitment to the advanced training of future psychologists; - 2) Investment of resources to provide psychological instruction and training opportunities that are appropriate for postdoctoral residents; - 3) Responsibility to exercise appropriate control, oversight, and review of the psychological services offered by supervisees; and the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+- 1) Commitment to the advanced training of future psychologists; - 2) Investment of resources to provide psychological instruction and training opportunities that are appropriate for postdoctoral residents; - 3) Responsibility to exercise appropriate control, oversight, and review of the psychological services offered by supervisees; and - 4) Adherence to the membership criteria, resident selection procedures, and other policies and procedures of the Association of Psychology Postdoctoral and Internship Centers (APPIC). - 5) All Clinical Supervisors will complete 6 hours of CEU's in Clinical Supervision each license renewal cycle.